 Price your room fairly

-When setting your room’s price, consider your neighborhood and whether you are close to major tourist attractions.
+When setting your room’s price, consider your neighbourhood and whether you are close to major tourist attractions.
 While touristy areas tend to have a lot of demand, they also have plenty of competition.
 Look at what the rivals are charging and consider what sets you apart.
-You must evaluate your lodging against the competitors to make it accessible and reasonable.
+You must evaluate your lodging against competitors to make it accessible and reasonable.

 Test out the space

 Lastly, attempt to view the space from the perspective of a visitor.
 Even better, stay a few days there resting.
 Would you require a bedside table lamp or dark window shades?
 Are the electrical outlets accessible?
-Does the bedding feel cozy?
+Does the bedding feel cosy?
 When you employ them individually, those overlooked features stand out.
-Once you start renting out your extra room, listen to your guests feedback and make changes accordingly.
+Once you start renting out your extra room, listen to your guests’ feedback and make changes accordingly.

 Conclusion: How to Airbnb your spare room

-Spare room rentals can be both a great learning opportunities and a way to make extra money.
+Spare room rentals can be both a great learning opportunity and a way to make extra money.
 When done right, your spare room can generate passive income for you.
 But, it’s worth putting in some effort to ensure everything is as flawless as possible.

-Hopefully, these tips gave you a good idea on how to Airbnb your spare room.
+Hopefully, these tips gave you a good idea of how to Airbnb your spare room.
 However, once you receive honest opinions from guests, it’s good to make further adjustments.
 This will help you keep your guest happy and allow you to make more money in the long term.